maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 #### Variations:

 BASIC for the IBM 5100 allowed a scalar value to be placed on the right hand side, in parentheses.
-This removes the need for `CON` or `ZER`, but these statements were also included for compatibility reasons.
+This removes the need for `CON` or `ZER`, but these statements are also supported for compatibility reasons.

 #### Examples: